svalinn/parastell/README.md

 The subsequent mamba and pip install commands should be run with this environment activated.

-### Installing Dependencies using Mamba and Pip
-Mamba install ParaStell and PyStell-UW dependencies available on conda-forge.
+Mamba install ParaStell and PyStell-UW Python dependencies available on `conda-forge`:

 ```
 mamba install -c conda-forge numpy scipy scikit-learn cadquery cad_to_dagmc matplotlib
 mamba install -c conda-forge moab=5.5.0=nompi_tempest_*
 ```

-Pip install remaining ParaStell and PyStell-UW dependencies.
+Pip install the remaining ParaStell and PyStell-UW Python dependencies:

 ```
 pip install netCDF4
 pip install pyyaml
 ```

-### Coreform Cubit
+## Install Coreform Cubit
-Download and install version 2023.11 from [Coreform's Website](https://coreform.com/products/downloads/), then add the /Coreform-Cubit-2023.11/bin/ directory to the `PYTHONPATH` by adding a line to the .bashrc file like the following:
+Download and install version 2023.11 from [Coreform's Website](https://coreform.com/products/downloads/), then add the `/Coreform-Cubit-2023.11/bin/` directory to your `PYTHONPATH` by adding a line similar to the following to your `.bashrc` file:

 ```
 export PYTHONPATH=$PYTHONPATH:$HOME/Coreform-Cubit-2023.11/bin/
 ```

-Replace $HOME with the path to the Cubit directory on your system.
-Additional information about adding modules to the `PYTHONPATH` can be found [here](https://www.tutorialspoint.com/How-to-set-python-environment-variable-PYTHONPATH-on-Linux).
+Replace `$HOME` with the path to the Coreform Cubit directory on your system.
+Additional information about adding modules to your `PYTHONPATH` can be found [here](https://www.tutorialspoint.com/How-to-set-python-environment-variable-PYTHONPATH-on-Linux).
 While it is possible to use ParaStell with older versions of Cubit, additional steps not in this guide may be required.

-If you do not have a Cubit license, you may be able to get one through [Cubit Learn](https://coreform.com/products/coreform-cubit/free-meshing-software/) at no cost.
+If you do not have a Coreform Cubit license, you may be able to get one through [Cubit Learn](https://coreform.com/products/coreform-cubit/free-meshing-software/) at no cost.

-### PyStell-UW
+## Install PyStell-UW
-Download and extract the repository for PyStell-UW using
+Download and extract the PyStell-UW repository:

 ```
 git clone https://github.com/aaroncbader/pystell_uw.git
 ```

-or download the and extract the zip from [pystell_uw](https://github.com/aaroncbader/pystell_uw).
-Once extracted, add the directory to the `PYTHONPATH`.
+or download the and extract the ZIP file from [PyStell-UW](https://github.com/aaroncbader/pystell_uw).
+Once extracted, add the repository directory to your `PYTHONPATH`.

-### ParaStell
+## Install ParaStell
-Download and extract the repository for ParaStell using
+Download and extract the ParaStell repository:

 ```
 git clone git@github.com:svalinn/parastell.git
 ```

-or download the zip from the repository home page.
-Once extracted, add the directory to the `PYTHONPATH`.
+or download the ZIP file from the repository home page.
+Once extracted, add the repository directory to your `PYTHONPATH`.